Prakharcodes433/Camper-Cafe/README.md

 # ☕ Camper Cafe Menu

-A front-end web development project from the freeCodeCamp curriculum to build a simple, responsive cafe menu using basic HTML and CSS.
+A front-end web development project a simple, responsive cafe menu using basic HTML and CSS.

 ## Description